marshyski/docker-balancer/README.md

 ----------------------------

-Based on thresholds defined on average CPU percentage and max number of containers.
+Based on thresholds defined on max number of containers, average CPU and disk percentage.
 Deploy containers to the lowest utilized Docker host.

 Getting Started